I opened my eyes for the first time, and saw from one end of the universe to the other.

 Yet one week later it was all gone.

-Where is the pain, the suffering, the anger that I know and love?
+Where is the pain, the suffering, the anger that I knew and loved?

 You need to rebuild your identity from scratch.
 You don’t recognize this enlightened person in the mirror.
 You don’t know how to handle this freedom.